omahs/cudos-aura-pool-platform/readme.md

 <body>
     <div class="ReactEntryPoint"> <!-- Entry point of the react application. -->
         <div class="AppRouter"> <!-- Wrapper of the transitions between pages. -->
-            <div class="ReactBody"> <!-- Wrapper of the entire page inlcuding its ui helper components. -->
+            <div class="ReactBody"> <!-- Wrapper of the entire page including its ui helper components. -->
                 <div class="Page" /> <!-- The actual page is inserted here.
 This is the actual ENTRY POINT of the app. -->
                 <div class="..." /> <!-- Modals ui components are inserted here. -->
                 <div class="..." /> <!-- Alert ui components are inserted here. -->